widoz/bem/readme.md

 ## License

-The library is released under GPL-2 Gnu General Public License.
+Since version 1.0.0 the license is MIT and no longer GPL-1.0.0

-For more info please visit the [the general public license](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) page.
+For more info read the `LICENSE` file